 The Call To Lay Down Your Life

-As Jesus approaches the village, He is met by these ten men with leprosy who stood afar off.
-Their physical distance symbolizes their social separation.
-Despite this barrier, they lift up their voices in desperation, calling out to Jesus:
+As Jesus approached the village, these ten men with leprosy stood afar off to meet Him (Luke 17:12).
+Their physical distance symbolized their social separation.
+Despite this barrier, they lifted up their voices in desperation, and called out to Jesus:

 biblegateway.com